-Each burner has a unique QuickCleanTM base feature which allows the burner and area around the burner to be easier to clean.
+Your new range has sealed STAR burners.
+Each burner has a unique QuickClean[®] base feature which allows the burner and area around the burner to be easier to clean.
+There are no burner parts under the cooktop to clean, disassemble or adjust.

+The cooktop features four or six gas surface burners; each rated at 18,000 BTU/HR (15,000 BTU/ HR using Propane).
 On all models, the two left burners have the exclusive ExtraLow[®] feature, the remaining burners are standard.
 Each burner has its own control knob.

-Figure 9: Burner Power Features
+Figure 11: 48" Burner Power Features